Tourette Syndrome

 People with Tourette syndrome should remember that tics are intensified by factors such as high ambient temperature, stress, or fatigue, so it is crucial to lead a balanced lifestyle and set aside adequate time for rest.

-What Can You Do to Avoid Developing Tourette Syndrome?
+What Can You do to Avoid Developing Tourette Syndrome?

 It is not possible to determine specific methods of preventing the disease.
 The most important is early identification of symptoms of Tourette syndrome, especially in school-age children whose education and contact with peers may be disturbed by the occurrence of embarrassing motor and vocal tics, as well as difficulties in concentrating attention, which may result in exclusion from the peer group and lack of in education.